gabrielDonnantuoni/news-provider-jd/README.md

       "body": "<div><p>Second paragraph</p><p>Third paragraph</p></div>"
     }
     ```
+## Install dependencies

+- With `npm`: npm install
+- With `yarn`: yarn

+## Initial configuration

+Rename the `.env.example` file to `.env` and fill it with your data.

 ## Instructions to Run

 - Database: `docker-compose up` will start the PostgreSQL DB
+- `yarn db:reset` will initiate or restart the db configured with .env variables.
+Add NODE_ENV=enviromentOfChoice before command to run in that enviroment.
-- `yarn dev` is configured to start the app.js using nodemon
+- `yarn dev` is configured to start the src/index.ts using ts-node-dev